CSCfi/csc-user-guide/docs/data/sensitive-data/federatedega.md

 Each user must provide a series of legal agreements to confirm that they have the authority and permission to deposit data in FEGA.
 Download the necessary documentation below and share the agreements concerning the data controller with the legal service of your home organisation.
 Please note that your organisation may already have some required agreements in place with CSC.
 We will provide support if additional agreements are needed.
 Send the finalised documents via email to servicedesk@csc.fi by replying to the previous email of the CSC helpdesk.

 !!! note
     The required legal documents state the roles of a data processor and a data controller, which are defined in the General Data Protection Regulation (GDPR).
 CSC acts always as a data processor.
 In most research projects, the data controller is an academic organisation or other legal entity.
+The ownership of the data does not change by using this service.

 Here’s a list of the required documents:

 - **[Data Processing Agreement](https://research.csc.fi/data-processing-agreement)** (DPA).
-A data processing agreement (DPA) is a contract between the Data Controller and the Data Processor.
+A data processing agreement (DPA) is a contract between the data controller and the data processor.
 It regulates the particularities of data processing – such as its scope and purpose – as well as the rights and duties between the controller and the processor.

 - **[CSC General terms of use](https://research.csc.fi/general-terms-of-use)**.

 - **[Description of the data processing activities](https://docs.csc.fi/data/sensitive-data/data-processing-form.docx)**.

 - **Data Protection Impact Assessment (DPIA)**.
-In case you need to draft a DPIA, you can find the technical and organisational security measures for the protection of sensitive data in CSC Sensitive Data Services available for download here <br/><br/>
+In case you need to draft a DPIA, you can find the technical and organisational security measures for the protection of sensitive data in CSC Sensitive Data Services available for download [here](https://docs.csc.fi/data/sensitive-data/technical-organisational-sec-measures.pdf).<br/><br/>

 - **Data Access Agreement (DAA)**.
 In addition to the legal documents concerning the data controller, you should provide a DAA which is a contract between the Data Access Committee ([DAC](https://ega-archive.org/submission/data_access_committee)) and an applicant.
 The DAA includes all the policies regulating data re-use (e.g. data use, publication, download, or access) and it will be linked to each submitted dataset in the central EGA submitter portal and in SD Apply.
 Your academic organisation might provide a template for the DAA or give you information and assistance.
 In specific cases, the document needs to be drafted by a legal representative.
 For more info and examples, check [DAC and policy documentation](https://ega-archive.org/submission/dac/documentation) and [Data Use Conditions](https://ega-archive.org/data-use-conditions) on EGA webpage.